-- You see, the success of every business lies in the fact that the brand and the brand identity must be aligned closely and if you have ever seen that the alignment is now no longer in position then know that it’s time to rebrand.
+- You see, the success of every business lies in the fact that the brand and the brand's identity must be aligned closely, and if you have ever seen that the alignment is now no longer in position then know that it’s time to rebrand.

-- Changing what your customers think about you and how they see you are no doubt one daunting task, but almost every company will sooner or later see itself recreating its image among people because that’s important.
+- Changing what your customers think about you and how they see you are undoubtedly one daunting task, but almost every company will sooner or later see itself recreating its image among people because that’s important.

-In a nutshell, the right time to rebrand is when you see your brand suffering from identity crisis or if you think that the mission of your company has changed or if you are about to launch a new product line, etc. then rebranding is what you need to opt for.
-Here’s what more you need to know about;
+In a nutshell, the right time to rebrand is when you see your brand suffering from an identity crisis or if you think that the mission of your company has changed or if you are about to launch a new product line, etc. If so, then rebranding is what you need to opt for.
+Here’s what more you need to know about it:

-- Rebrand when you don’t stand out your competitors
+- Rebrand when you don’t stand out to your competitors

 There are going to be so many other companies and businesses offering the same products and services as you do.
 And the worst part is that your competitor might be doing better than you mainly because you both share the same name.
 Yes, you read it right, and there’s absolutely no shock in the fact that your competitor copied your brand name and that’s why your customers are getting rerouted to that brand and other websites just because they aren’t sure of the original one.